alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>firefly - an advanced black-box fuzzer and not just a standard asset discovery tool.
 Firefly provides the advantage of testing a target with a large number of built-in checks to detect behaviors in the target: https://github.com/Brum3ns/firefly</li>
   <li>recollapse - a helper tool for black-box regex fuzzing to bypass validations and discover normalizations in web applications: https://github.com/0xacb/recollapse</li>
   <li>IPRotate_Burp_Extension - Extension for Burp Suite which uses AWS API Gateway to change your IP on every request: https://github.com/RhinoSecurityLabs/IPRotate_Burp_Extension</li>
+  <li>burp-vps-proxy - a Burp Suite extension that allows for the automatic creation and deletion of upstream SOCKS5 proxies on popular cloud providers from within Burp Suite: https://github.com/d3mondev/burp-vps-proxy</li>
   <li>waf-bypass - an open source tool to analyze the security of any WAF for False Positives and False Negatives using predefined and customizable payloads: https://github.com/nemesida-waf/waf-bypass</li>
   <li>metlo - an open-source API security platform: https://github.com/metlo-labs/metlo</li>
   <li>burp-vps-proxy - a Burp Suite extension that allows for the automatic creation and deletion of upstream SOCKS5 proxies on popular cloud providers from within Burp Suite: https://github.com/d3mondev/burp-vps-proxy</li>